Seriously, Dude, I'm Gay

 Seriously, Dude, I'm Gay is an unaired American reality television special planned for broadcast by the Fox Broadcasting Company (Fox).
-A two-hour special was set to premiere on June 7, 2004, although the special was abruptly removed from the Fox schedule only eleven days before its planned broadcast.
+The two-hour special was set to premiere on June 7, 2004, although it was abruptly removed from the Fox schedule only eleven days before its planned broadcast.
 Filmed in West Hollywood, California, the special depicted two straight men in competition for a $50,000 reward over who could pass themselves off as a more convincing gay man.
 The contestants were required to move into separate lofts with gay roommates, come out to their best friends, and socialize at gay nightclubs, in addition to competing in a variety of daily challenges.
-Irish television presenter Amanda Byram was set to host the special.
+The special was hosted by Irish television presenter Amanda Byram.

 Seriously, Dude, I'm Gay was a part of Fox's intent to capitalize on a rising interest in LGBT-themed reality television shows.
-The special, however, was met with fierce criticism from advocacy groups, such as the media monitoring organization GLAAD, who claimed it promoted a negative portrayal of gay men.
-The special's press release also received backlash, particularly a line that described the special's premise as "a heterosexual male’s worst nightmare: turning gay overnight".
+However, the special was met with fierce criticism from advocacy groups, such as the media monitoring organization GLAAD, who claimed it promoted a negative portrayal of gay men.
+The special's press release also received backlash, particularly a line that described the special's premise as "a heterosexual male's worst nightmare: turning gay overnight".
 On May 27, 2004, Fox shelved the special, citing creative reasons.
 The special's cancellation influenced other television networks to reach out to GLAAD for review of their own LGBT-themed television shows.
 In 2005, Seriously, Dude, I'm Gay was one of several television programs cited in a class-action lawsuit filed by the Writers Guild of America concerning labor law violations.

 Format

 Set in West Hollywood, the two-hour special depicted two straight men—a 22-year-old student from Florida and a 28-year-old salesman from Massachusetts—in competition for a reward of $50,000.
 In order to win the reward, the men were required to pass themselves off as gay for a week and immerse themselves in gay culture.
 The men were required to move into separate lofts with gay roommates, come out to their best friends, and socialize at gay nightclubs.
 The contestants also competed in daily challenges; challenges included swimsuit modeling for a group of gay men, confiding in a former teammate that the contestant wrestled due to enjoyment of "close contact with sweaty boys", fork-feeding dinner to a blind date and convincing the date to spank them, making a "gay face", and naming a favorite male pornographic film actor.
 The contestants were each assigned three coaches (referred to as "mantors") that guided them in experiencing "life as a gay man".
 At the end of the week, the two men were judged by a diverse panel of gay men who had previously been told that only one of the contestants were actually gay.
 Whichever contestant the panel chose as the more convincing gay man received the reward.
-Irish television presenter Amanda Byram was set to host the special.
+The special was hosted by Irish television presenter Amanda Byram.